MARKET PULSE-Oracle, Guess, Jabil Circuit, Apple, HP

 ** IHS INC, Wednesday close $109.29

-The publisher of Jane's Defence Weekly reported higher-than-expected first-quarter revenue on a 13 percent rise in subscription income, but said customers continued to delay spending decisions on its non-subscription services.
+The publisher of Jane's Defence Weekly posted higher quarterly revenue on a 13 percent rise in subscription revenue.

 ** AMERICAN REALTY CAPITAL PROPERTIES INC, Wednesday close $14.66